 - Heat oil in a wok or a skillet over medium heat, drop the beef slices and deep fry until golden.
 You want to do this with small batches at a time.
 Transfer the beef to a plate lined with paper towel.
 When all the beef slices are fried, repeat the deep frying again for the second time.
 Deep frying twice will create crispier texture.
 Drain off the oil on the paper towel.

-- In a small mixing bowl, combine water, vinegar, lemon juice, sugar, soy sauce, and salt; mix well and set aside.
+- For the sweet and sour sauce, combine water, vinegar, lemon juice, sugar, soy sauce, and salt in a small mixing bowl; mix well and set aside.
 Mix potato starch and water in a small cup and set aside.

 - In a skillet, heat a couple of teaspoonful of oil over medium-high heat.
 Stir-fry the onion, pepper, and cucumber for 60 seconds.
 Pour the sauce over the vegetables and let it boil, about 30 seconds.
 Add the potato starch water to the skillet and let the sauce thicken, about 30-60 seconds.

 - Place the beef on the serving plate and pour the sauce over the meat or serve the sauce on the side to dip.
 Serve immediately.